This is a guest post by Anthony of The Travel Tart.

 Okavango Delta — Botswana

 The Okavango Delta is basically a big swamp that drains inland into the Kalahari Desert.
-This phenomenon has caused Okavango Delta to be a haven of wildlife such as crocodiles, elephants, and lions.
+This phenomenon has caused the Okavango Delta to be a haven of wildlife such as crocodiles, elephants, and lions.
 Once again, there are a number of accommodation options here.
 My favorite has been a permanent tent overlooking the swamp.
 You can hear elephants and hippos walk past at night.
 Safaris here are different — they usually involve canoeing in a mokoro (a hollowed-out piece of fiberglass).
 Once you reach dry land, there are walking safaris throughout the delta, and you will most likely come across animals just doing their thing.

 There are many ways to book one of these safaris.
 You can book directly in the relevant country or before you go.
 You’ll usually find cheaper options if you book directly in the country.
 But no matter where you go or how you get there, a safari will be an adventure of a lifetime.